 “Today temperatures reached record high levels, […] We must ask ourselves whether we can really make do without nuclear power.”
 Noda said to Japanese television pointing to the high energy consumption of air conditioning.

 Nuclear energy, which many thought were cheap and safe, has clearly proven to be neither of those for Japan.
-Then again in some countries, France being a great example, nuclear energy is absolute key in meeting the increasing energy demand (nuclear energy pros and cons).
+Then again in some countries, France being a great example, nuclear energy is absolute key in meeting the increasing energy demand.